 On Sept.
 12, 1958 Am. electrical engineer Jack St. Clair Kilby (1923-2005) of Texas Instruments demonstrates the first Integrated Circuit (IC) chip, winning him the 2000 Nobel Physics Prize; 6 mo. later Robert Noyce (1927-90) of Fairchild independently develops a better one, going on to co-found Intel Corp. in 1968, giving Silicon Valley its name.

-In 1958 Am. statistician John Wilder Tukey (1915-2000) coins the term "software" in a Jan.
-9 article in the Am.
+On Jan.
+9, 1958 Am. statistician John Wilder Tukey (1915-2000) coins the term "software" in an article in the Am.
 Mathematical Monthly, with the soundbyte that it is "at least as important to the modern electronic calculator as its 'hardware' of tubes, transistors, wire, tapes and the like"; the term hardware was coined by Paul Niquette in 1953, but this is the first time it's used in print.

 In 1960 Imperimerie Nat. of Paris, France pioneers Computer Typesetting.